Skip to content

 “Over my 30 years, we’ve seen the business shrink.
 It’s incredibly difficult for independents to survive against the market forces of the big conglomerates.”

-Rachel Finkle, Finkles Hardware, Lambertville, New Jersey
+Rachel Finkle, great-granddaughter of the fellow who started it almost 100 years ago.
+Finkles Hardware, Lambertville, New Jersey

 Historic Hardware Stores Lost Across Jersey